Installation, Cleaning, and Maintenance

-In order to use the high-quality RD 30® or RD 50® radiation shielding glass, e.g. in the X-ray range, it is essential to observe the following instructions in order to prevent loss of quality and to ensure permanent and safe operation.
-You should therefore take these notes to your records.
+To use the high-quality RD 30® or RD 50® radiation shielding glass, e.g., in the X-ray range, it is essential to observe the following instructions to prevent loss of quality and ensure permanent safe operation.
+You should, therefore, take these notes to your records.

 Installation of radiation protection glasses